 Blackboard Collaborate crashed for classes today.
 I ended up moving mine to Zoom.
 I also had to replace the batteries in the microphone and I noticed before class that I’m at the warning level for monthly broadband usage.
 3 has closed its offices and customer service hotlines so not sure how to work this out if I end up completely blocked.

 If self employment is turning out to confer security, I think precariously employed academics ought to be able to set up as self employed in the future.
 This would permit us (them) to also deduct more work expenses, I would think.
-An important mental benefit would be the feeling of self determination, helping people ease out of a crowded sector and on to other things.
+An important mental benefit would be the feeling of self determination and better negotiation of roles.
+Self employment experience could also help people to plan moves out of a crowded sector and on to other things as needed.
 Probably not going to happen because of the pain of paying estimated taxes and one’s own social security.
-But we really are contract employees and it’s become painful to pretend otherwise.
+But we really are contract employees and it’s sometimes painful to pretend otherwise.